The Root Problem: Knowledge Layer, Not Model

 - Effective dates, version numbers

-- Regions, customers, aircraft types, SKUs—whatever your domain cares about
+- Regions, customers, aircraft types, SKUs, whatever your domain cares about

-Step 2: Structure – Turn Documents into a Knowledge Graph
+Step 2: Structure, Turn Documents into a Knowledge Graph

-Once everything is connected, you still don’t have “knowledge.”
-You have a very organized pile of text.
+Once everything is connected, you still don't have "knowledge"; you have a very organized pile of text.
+The next step is to structure it.

 Your goal in this step